-Make this beautiful 11″ x 14″ DIY Thanksgiving Fabric Wall Art from scrap fabric!
+Make this beautiful 11″ x 14″ Thanksgiving Wall Decoration from scrap fabric!

 Download the Free SVG file that contains all of the letters.
 It’s already set up to the correct size needed for this project.
 There’s also a PDF template in there too.